vijayjethani/azureautomationusingmenu/README.md

 Script is named menuscript.txt located in Script folder , after downloading script file you can rename this script to menuscript.sh before running in your environment

-__IT IS RECOMMENDED YOU RUN THIS MENU DRIVEN SCRIPT IN AZURE CLOUD SHELL AS IT HAS ALL RELEVANT CLIENT BINARIES INSTALLED TO RUN SCRIPT AND AZURE CLI__
+__IT IS RECOMMENDED YOU RUN THIS MENU DRIVEN SCRIPT IN AZURE CLOUD SHELL AS IT HAS ALL RELEVANT CLIENT BINARIES INSTALLED TO RUN SCRIPT ALONG WITH AZURE CLI.
+ALSO BY USING AZURE CLI YOU ARE USING LATEST CLIENT TOOLS.__

 __*FIRST LOOK OF MENU*__